wagnertimo/wagnertimo.github.io/_posts/2017-04-15-Python-and-Deep-Learning-Theano.md

 ---
 published: true
-title: Python and Machine Learning – Theano
+title: Python and Deep Learning – Theano
 layout: post
+comments: true
 ---

 Theano is a Python library for fast numerical computation to aid in the development of deep learning models.